 The Youth Restoration Project helps organizations, schools and communities resolve problems and achieve goals.

-for the Certificate of Initial Mastery or the Basic Restorative Tools Certificate.
+In-depth training for the Certificate of Initial Mastery in Restorative Justice Practices or the Basic Restorative Tools Certificate.

 for the Basic Restorative Tools Certificate, with sessions arranged at your school or organization.

 Additional Booster Training

 If you’ve completed Certificate training and want to hone your skills, hear about others’ experiences, or begin the process of becoming a trainer yourself, sign up for one or more upcoming sessions.

 We’ll also work with people who’ve done in-depth training and have some experience using Restorative Practices, to help them become trainers for their school or organization.